sourcegraph/sourcegraph-public-snapshot/doc/code_search/how-to/scopes.md

 # Search snippets

-Every project and team has a different set of repositories they commonly work with and search over.
-Custom search snippets enable users and organizations to quickly filter their searches with any search fragment.
+Every project and team has a different set of repositories they commonly work with and queries they perform regularly.
+Custom search snippets enable users and organizations to quickly filter existing search results with search fragments matching those use cases.

 A search snippet is any valid query.
 For example, a search snippet that defines all repositories in the "example" organization would be `repo:^github\.com/example/`.
-In the UI, search snippet appear as suggested filters in the search sidebar (as of v3.29).DF
+After adding this snippet to your settings, it would appear in the search snippet panel in the search sidebar under a label of your choosing (as of v3.29).

-NOTE: Search snippets are temporarily named search.scopes in site configuration files.
+_NOTE: Search snippets are temporarily named search.scopes in site configuration files._

 ---